Square Pegs: Series cancellation

 Square Pegs creator Anne Beatts revealed to TV Guide in 1984, a year after the series was canceled, "I think that certainly, there was some drug abuse or drug traffic that may have happened, because I would say that that is norm for a set."
 Devo member Gerald Casale also confirmed in 2009 the rumors of drug use on set, saying: "The girls were out of control — they were doing drugs and they were making out and they were coming on to us in a big way...
 They might have been 15 or 16, but in their heads they were already 40.
 I don’t think there was a virgin on the set, except maybe a couple of the guys".

 Most of the show's scenes were filmed at the abandoned Excelsior High School in suburban Norwalk, California.
-Because Norwalk was twenty miles from Norman Lear's studio office and CBS Television in Los Angeles, it was hard for the producers or network to know what was happening during filming.
+Because Norwalk was twenty miles from Norman Lear's studio office and CBS Television in Los Angeles, it was hard for the producers or the network to know what was happening during filming.
 Embassy Television received numerous reports of drug and alcohol abuse in the presence of minors, which caused Embassy President Michael Grade to ask for an investigation and led him to pull the plug on the show shortly after the first season finished production.
 Cast members Jon Caliri and Tracy Nelson have adamantly denied that any of the minors in the cast were involved with drugs (although not denying that there may have been drug abuse amongst the crew).

 Beatts herself maintained "... drugs, ego, and chaos did not kill Square Pegs.
 Low ratings did.
 The highest audience share Square Pegs ever received was a 24, which now [in 2020] would make you the queen of Hollywood, but was considered inadequate for CBS, then the leading 'Tiffany network.'"

 Music

-The show's opening and closing theme songs, "Square Pegs" and an untitled instrumental (reminiscent of "Chopsticks") composed by Tom Scott, are performed by The Waitresses.
+The show's opening and closing theme songs, "Square Pegs" and an untitled instrumental composed by Tom Scott, are performed by The Waitresses.
 In some episodes, the instrumental is the opening theme and "Square Pegs" the closing theme, and in others these are reversed.